Sorix/CloudCore/README.md

 ![Status](https://img.shields.io/badge/status-beta-orange.svg)
 ![Swift](https://img.shields.io/badge/swift-4-orange.svg)

 **CloudCore** is a framework that manages syncing between iCloud (CloudKit) and Core Data written on native Swift.
-It maybe used are CloudKit caching.

 #### Features
+* Leveraging **NSPersistentHistory**, local changes are pushed to CloudKit when online
-* Sync manually or on **push notifications**.
+* Pull manually or on CloudKit **remote notifications**.
 * **Differential sync**, only changed object and values are uploaded and downloaded.
-CloudCore even differs changed and not changed values inside objects.
+* Core Data relationships are preserved
+* **private database** and **shared database** push and pull is supported.
+* **public database** push is supported
+* Parent-Child relationships can be defined for CloudKit Sharing
 * Respects of Core Data options (cascade deletions, external storage).
 * Knows and manages with CloudKit errors like `userDeletedZone`, `zoneNotFound`, `changeTokenExpired`, `isMore`.
 * Covered with Unit and CloudKit online **tests**.
 * All public methods are **[100% documented](https://sorix.github.io/CloudCore/)**.
-* Currently only **private database** is supported.

 ## How it works?
 CloudCore is built using "black box" architecture, so it works invisibly for your application, you just need to add several lines to `AppDelegate` to enable it.
 Synchronization and error resolving is managed automatically.

 1. CloudCore stores *change tokens* from CloudKit, so only changed data is downloaded.
-2. When CloudCore is enabled (`CloudCore.enable`) it fetches changed data from CloudKit and subscribes to CloudKit push notifications about new changes.
+2. When CloudCore is enabled (`CloudCore.enable`) it pulls changed data from CloudKit and subscribes to CloudKit push notifications about new changes.
-3. When `CloudCore.pull` is called manually or by push notification, CloudCore fetches and saves changed data to Core Data.
+3. When `CloudCore.pull` is called manually or by push notification, CloudCore pulls and saves changed data to Core Data.
-4. When data is written to persistent container (parent context is saved) CloudCore founds locally changed data and uploads it to CloudKit.
+4. When data is written to persistent container (parent context is saved) CloudCore founds locally changed data and pushed to CloudKit.
+5. when leveraging NSPersistentHistory, changes are pushed only when online.

 ## Installation